 ● Cardboard or whiteboard or chalkboard

-E. End: thank participants before they leave, and collect their email to thank them afterwards for their contribution, present them with the solutions produced (focus on visuals), and share photos/videos of the workshop.
+E. End: thank participants before they leave, and collect their email to thank them afterward for their contribution, present them with the solutions produced (focus on visuals), and share photos/videos of the workshop.

 4. Back to July 8th with Luxe & Événement: a great example of collective intelligence

-A real case study was discussed: "Undisclosed" for the next Fashion week with a hybrid event of more than 2000 participants in person and more than 50 miles around the world for the startups House of Tribes, who conceived the event.
+A real case study was discussed: "Undisclosed" for the next Fashion week with a hybrid event of more than 2,000 participants in person.

 Delphine Schaack, Assistant Director of L'Atelier JAM Production & Scénographie Culturelle Collaboration Artistique gives us her feedback: